-In a medium mixing bowl beat together melted butter, sugar and eggs for one minute.
-Add the ricotta cheese, flour mixture and vanilla and beat for one minute.
+In a medium mixing bowl beat together the melted butter, sugar and eggs for one minute, add the ricotta cheese and beat again for 1 minutes then add the flour mixture and vanilla, beat for one minute.
 Fold in chocolate chips.

 Spoon the batter into the prepared cake pan and bake.
 Let cool, remove from pan, then drizzle with chocolate and or dust with icing sugar if desired.

 As with most Italian Cakes there is no buttery frostings or creamy glazes.
 Just the usual dusting with Icing sugar.
 I decided to dress it up a bit with a drizzling of dark melted chocolate.